Naming a Channel with Beeps: A Monte Carlo algorithm

 The second case occurs when $2^k\ge n$.
 This implies that $k\ge \lg n$.
 When a collision occurs in a bin, then it is verified by at least $\beta \lg n$ calls of procedure \textsc{Detect-Collision}.
-This gives probability at most $n^{-\beta}$ of not detecting one such a collision.
+This gives the probability of not detecting one such a collision that is at most $n^{-\beta}$.
 Multiple bins with collisions make the probability of not detecting any of them even smaller.
 Now it is enough to take $\beta>a$, as then $n^{-\beta}<n^{-a}$ holds.

 This completes estimating the probability of error by at most $n^{-a}$, for sufficiently large $\beta$, and all correspondingly large~$n$.

 Next, we estimate the probability that the running time is $\cO(n\log n)$.
 Let us consider a stage with sufficiently many bins, say, when $k=d\lg n$ for $d>2$.
 Then the number of bins is~$2^k=n^d$.
 The probability that there is no collision at all in this stage is at least